NanoClem/boston-housing-ML/README.md

-# boston-housing-ML
+#
+online-unfair-casino
-A machine learning project, part of my training journey on the data-scientist career path.
+A data-analysis and machine learning project, part of my journey to the data-scientist career.

 ## Introduction

 ## About the dataset
-The project relies on the [boston housing dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html), originally published by Harrison, D. and Rubinfeld, D.L. *'Hedonic prices and the demand for clean air'*, J. Environ.
-Economics & Management, vol.5, 81-102, 1978.

 ## Data-cleaning